Syracuse Nursing Home Injury Lawyer

-When you make the decision to place a parent or loved one in the care of a nursing home, assisted living facility, or medical rehabilitation center, it will probably be one of the most difficult things to you will ever have to do.
+When you make the decision to place a parent or loved one in the care of a nursing home, assisted living facility, or medical rehabilitation center, it will probably be one of the most difficult things you will ever have to do.
 When you entrust your loved one into the care of a nursing home, you expect that they will treat your family member with dignity and respect.
 Sadly, in New York, that is not always the case.

-Negligence and abuse are ongoing issues in nursing homes and are far more common that we would like to believe.
+Negligence and abuse are ongoing issues in nursing homes and are far more common than we would like to believe.
 Nursing home abuse is a problem that impacts the lives of thousands of elderly people and their families every single year in America.
 These types of egregious violations happen every single day and compromise the health and wellbeing of some of the most vulnerable people in our society.
 For that reason, laws in New York were established to protect the residents of nursing homes who do not have the ability to protect themselves.

-The lawyers at Gattuso & Ciotoli, PLLC have more than 50 years of combined legal experience successfully representing the residents of Fayetteville and Central New York with their nursing home personal injury claims, and we can help you, too.
+The lawyers at Gattuso & Ciotoli, PLLC have more than 50 years of combined legal experience successfully representing the residents of Syracuse and Central New York with their nursing home personal injury claims, and we can help you, too.

 What Signs Should I Look For To Determine If My Loved One Is Being Abused?

 When you have made the decision to place someone you love in a nursing home or assisted living center, the most important thing you can do to ensure that they remain healthy and safe is to look closely for signs whether your loved one is being abused.
 Make sure that you make your presence known at the facility.
 You can do this by visiting as often as possible, making sure that you arrive at different times of the day, so that staff members are not expecting you to show up.
 Make sure to introduce yourself and have regular conversations with the different staff members who are charged with providing care to your elderly or disabled loved one.
-That includes the doctors, nurses, aids, and caregivers who work with your loved one.
+That includes the doctors, nurses, aides, and caregivers who work with your loved one.

 The signs to look out for when you think that your loved one may be being neglected or abused include the following: